pineal-development/generator/README.md

 ```

 You can find a sample config file in the `src/` folder under a name `config.sample.yml`.
 So if you installed this via Composer, it would be in `vendor/matronator/generator/src/config.sample.yml`.

+## Roadmap

+- [x] Generate files
+- [x] Generate files from config
+- [ ] Add global config to customize project structure
+- [ ] Customize structure of generated files using config or some template